Ayushk4/Ayushk4.github.io/pages/index.md

 <div style="font-size:20px;margin-left:50px;">
 Hi There! :wave:
 <br><br>
 I am an aspiring researcher in the areas of Machine Learning and its applications to Natural Language Processing, Multimodal Learning and Social Computing.
-My Bachelor Thesis is under the guidance of Prof. Niloy Ganguly at CNeRG Lab, IIT Kharagpur.
+My Bachelor Thesis is under the guidance of <a href="https://scholar.google.com/citations?user=hCbFmUUAAAAJ&hl=en">Prof. Niloy Ganguly</a> at CNeRG Lab, IIT Kharagpur.
 <br><br>
 I am currently researching on Multimodal Learning at SHI Labs, University of Oregon.
 I previously have interned at IBM Research Labs, and Google Summer of Code in the domains of Deep Learning and Natural Language Procesing.
 Years ago, as a college freshman and sophomore, I developed various <a href="softwares/">open source packages</a>.
 <br>